 Mac applications tend to focus on doing one thing well, which is why Apple computers come with separate email, contact, to-do, notes, and calendar apps.
 Microsoft's Outlook does not adhere to this philosophy—it's all those things, and more, all at once.
 If that's what you're looking for—or you're forced to use it for your job—then Outlook might be just right for you.

-There are four main views to see your appointments: daily, work week, week, and month.
-The work week view, which isn't offered by any other tool outlined here, is a good example of how work-focused Outlook is.
+There are five main views to see your appointments: day, three-day, working week, week, and month.
+The working week view, which isn't really offered by any other app on this list, is a good example of how work-focused Outlook is.
 There are some other nice features: a three-day forecast in the toolbar, for example.
 Collaboration is a key focus, and the integration with email and contacts helps with that.
 You can also create templates for appointments, which is useful if you regularly invite people to similar things.

 Microsoft 365, Outlook.com, Google, Yahoo, iCloud, POP, and IMAP accounts are supported—though for Exchange support, you'll have to revert Outlook to an earlier version.
-Although it's important to note support for iCloud Calendars not tied to an iCloud email address is still lacking.
+It's important to note support for iCloud Calendars is basically lacking.
+You can subscribe to an iCloud calendar, so you can see any events on it, but you can't really use it.
 (Yes, it's strange to recommend a Mac calendar app that doesn't fully support Apple's calendar service, but Outlook excels with cross-platform protocols.)

-Adding appointments is a little more complicated than other apps I've outlined here: there's no smart entry, for example, which is disappointing.
-Appointments are created in their own window, but you can still create an event pretty quickly using the tab key.
+Adding appointments is a little more complicated than other apps we've looked at: there's no easy way to use smart entry, for example, which is disappointing.
+Appointments are created in a pop-up or their own window, but you can still create an event pretty quickly using the tab key.
 As more evidence of the work focus, there's a Scheduling Assistant that enables you to invite multiple people and find a time that works for everyone.

 Outlook might not be the first app you think of using for a macOS calendar, but it's worth checking out, especially if you're already a paying Office user.
-It doesn't feel as Apple-y as the other apps on this list, and doesn't offer macOS-specific features like Today widgets, but it does everything you need a calendar to do.
+It doesn't feel as Apple-y as the other apps on this list, but it does everything you need a calendar to do—and even has macOS-specific features like Today widgets and a menu bar app.
+Microsoft's engineers might not have the same design sensibilities as Apple's, but they at least respect the platform they're building an app for.

 Outlook also integrates with Zapier directly, so you can do things like create Trello cards or Todoist tasks from new events.